 Data management will be the responsibility of the first author (HSH) in consultation with the last author (BMK).
 An electronic parent folder with the name of this study will be created.
-Subsequently, subfolders will be created that contain details of different tasks completed, such as all records retrieved, records included and excluded, risk of bias assessment results, analyses and full systematic review manuscript drafts.
-Two back-ups of the parent folder will be created, and stored on a memory stick as well as in a different computer.
+Subsequently, subfolders will be created that contain details of different tasks completed such as all records retrieved, records included and excluded, risk of bias assessment results, analyses and full systematic review manuscript drafts.
+Two back-ups of the parent folder will be created and stored in a memory stick and a different computer.